 Be sure the name on your insurance policy matches the name on your vehicle registration.
 If you change your insurance carrier or your policy number, you or your agent must report it to DMV as soon as possible.

-If your vehicle comes up in a periodic Nevada LIVE search, the DMV will mail you a postcard requesting that you verify your insurance information within 15 days.
-(You can do that online.)
+If your vehicle comes up in a periodic Nevada LIVE search, the DMV will mail you a postcard requesting that you verify your insurance information (Typically within 15 days and you can do it online.)
 If you fail to respond in that timeframe, the state will suspend your registration.

 Minimum Liability Insurance Requirements

-Your Nevada liability insurance on your vehicle must cover a minimum of:
+In 2018, Nevada increased the limits from 15/30/10 to match the national standard.
+Now, your liability insurance on your vehicle must cover a minimum of: